-Egotistical – he considers that he has done something great by stopping consumption of alcohol.
+Egotistical – he considers that he has done something great by stopping the consumption of alcohol.
 And he behaves as if he has done some favor on the rest of the family and friends by abstaining.
 Hence they should be at his beck and call and listen to his demands.

 Obstinate – he wants everything to resolve and be fine immediately, as in his suspension should be revoked from the job; for example – his father should trust him with the business and financial dealings just because he has stopped drinking.

 Emotional Inability – the inability to manage emotions is the same.
-The volatility of emotions makes the family feel as though they are walking on egg shells around him.
+The volatility of emotions makes the family feel as though they are walking on eggshells around him.

-Manipulative Nature – the same manipulation and lying continues.
+Manipulative Nature – the same manipulation and lying continue.
 He feels deprived of something he thought he enjoyed so much by not drinking.
 He also becomes jealous of friends who do not have addiction issues.

-Negative Involvement – the person can get into substitute negative addictive behaviors like gambling, food, sex etc. The person, who has been like this many times, has already relapsed in his mind.
+Negative Involvement – the person can get into substitute negative addictive behaviors like gambling, food, sex, etc. The person, who has been like this many times, has already relapsed in his mind.
 And is looking for excuses to re-start drinking again and can eventually get the bottle in hand.

-However, others can remain abstinent but keep suffering from the emotional pain and behavioral issues that plagued him when he was drinking as he never learnt the tools to enable him to deal with his emotions and work on oneself to transform oneself to be a better person, realistic and balanced.
+However, others can remain abstinent but keep suffering from the emotional pain and behavioral issues that plagued him when he was drinking as he never learned the tools to enable him to deal with his emotions and work on oneself to transform oneself to be a better person, realistic and balanced.